DETAILED ACTION

 “updating the one or more tax data variables based on the one or more inputs from the user” (claims 1, 8, and 14);

-“refining the ordering of the plurality of tax questions based on the one or more tax data variables and one or more ordering rules from the first set of ordering rules of the optimization algorithm, comprising: applying the one or more ordering rules from the first set of ordering rules to the plurality of tax questions, wherein the one or more ordering rules applied to the plurality of tax questions are based on the one or more tax data variables” (claims 1, 8, and 14);
+“refining the ordering of the plurality of tax questions based on the one or more tax data variables and one or more ordering rules from the first set of ordering rules of the optimization algorithm, comprising: applying the one or more ordering rules from the first set of ordering rules to the plurality of tax questions, wherein the one or more ordering rules applied to the plurality of tax questions are based on the one or more tax data variables, and regenerating the question tree based on the updated one or more tax data variables by eliminating a node and other nodes dependent on the eliminated node from the question tree, wherein questions corresponding to the eliminated node and the other nodes are not subsequently presented to the user” (claims 1, 8, and 14);

 “applying the optimization algorithm to compute one or more value distributions corresponding to one or more unknown tax data variables, wherein each value distribution from the one or more value distributions represents a likelihood of one or more potential outcomes occurring” (claims 1, 8, and 14);

-“determining whether the one or more value distributions exceed a predetermined threshold” (claims 1, 8, and 14);
+“determining whether a likelihood of at least one potential outcome represented by the one or more value distributions satisfies a predetermined likelihood threshold” (claims 1, 8, and 14);

-“regenerating the optimization algorithm for minimizing the tax questions asked to the user based on the generated ordering of the tax questions, comprising: reingesting, at predetermined intervals, the first set of ordering rules and the one or more tax data variables into the rules generation engine, wherein the rules generation engine is operable to determine a new efficiency based on at least reingesting the first set of ordering rules and the one or more tax data variables into the rules generation engine, [and] wherein a second set of ordering rules is obtained from regenerating the optimization algorithm” (claims 1, 8, and 14).
+“regenerating the optimization algorithm for minimizing the tax questions asked to the user based on the generated ordering of the tax questions, comprising: re-analyzing, using the rules generation engine and at predetermined intervals, a larger data set comprising additional tax returns added to at least one of the user tax data store or the external tax data store after generation of the first set of ordering rules, wherein the re-analyzing comprises applying the one or more computer-assisted machine-learning algorithms or techniques to the larger data set, wherein a second set of ordering rules is obtained from regenerating the optimization algorithm” (claims 1, 8, and 14).

 Prong 2: In addition to abstract steps recited above in Prong 1, independent claims 1 and 14 recite additional elements: